Sulh

-Sulh (صلح) is an Arabic word meaning "resolution" or "fixing" generally, in problem solving.
+Sulh (صلح) is an Arabic word meaning 'resolution' or 'fixing' generally, in problem solving.
 It is frequently used in the context of social problems.
-It is also an Arabic surname, mostly from Lebanon used in the variant Solh.
+It is also an Arabic surname, mostly from Lebanon used in the variant Solh. in other words, it means dispute resolution among individuals or people with misunderstanding.

 Usage

 In Quranic Arabic, ṣulḥ is used as a term signifying an agreement or settlement over a property dispute and retains this sense in later Islamic legal usage.
 In Bedouin customary law, it can signify a settlement of a tribal feud and in modern Arabic usage, it is applied to treaties, such as ṣulḥ Versailles (the Treaty of Versailles).
 In general, it reflects a sense of resolution of conflict through negotiation.
 The two parties select respected individuals to mediate the conflict, a truce (hudna) is declared, a settlement is reached that maintains the honor and status of both parties, and a public ritual takes place.
 Particularly important is the fact that the practice affirms bonds between groups and not just individuals.
 It averts a cycle of revenge.

 Ṣulḥ, in its sense of conflict mediation, has always been an important means of resolving disputes.
 In the Middle Ages, qadis could ratify an amicable settlement reached by litigants.
 It is still common in rural areas where governmental systems of justice have little force.